dice-roller/documentation/docs/guide/notation/modifiers.md

 **Notation:** `!!` / `!!{cp}`

-Sometimes, you may want the exploded dice rolls to be combined together into a single roll.
+Sometimes, you may want the exploded dice rolls to be combined into a single roll.
 In this situation, you can compound the dice by using two exclamation marks: `4d10!!`

 For example: